kvverti/clavender/index.md

     >
     ```
     If an error about being unable to find the standard library appears, make
-    sure that the `stdlib` subfolder contains Lavender source files and that
+    sure that the `stdlib` subfolder contains Lavender source files.
-    Lavender is being passed the correct file path.